-Importing in our CRM interface lets you upload your databases and use them in VCC’s own Database section.
+Importing in our Campaign Manager interface lets you upload your databases and use them in VCC’s own Database section.

 Table of Contents